If you’re looking for easy ukulele songs to play, the Chord Genome Project can definitely help.

 - You can search chords to find songs….

-Even if you only know a few ukulele chords, you'll find hundreds of tunes you can start playing right now.
+Even if you only know a few simple ukulele chords, you'll find hundreds of tunes you can start playing right now.

 The 3 beginner chords below are easy on both the guitar and the ukulele.
 So we'll use these as an example: